AnshMittal1811/PLAsTiCC/README.md

 ### To Do:
 2. Generating Images from Text using GANs
+3. Multimodal Systems
-3. Generating Images from Speech using GANs
+4. Generating Images from Speech using GANs